Keyboard shortcuts

 pnpm build

-This command will trigger NAPI-RS compilation to build the Rust binding.
+This command triggers NAPI-RS compilation to build the Rust binding.
 NAPI-RS is a framework for building pre-compiled Node.js addons in Rust, providing a safe and efficient way to call Rust code from JavaScript.

 You should see output similar to this: